I Failed – But I am Not a Failure

 Does this Temporary Situation Make Me Any Less of a Person or a Coach?

 No it doesn’t.
 What, you mean I have lost all my expertise, all my 30 years of coaching people, reading, studying the mind, just because I have hit a surmountable wall?
 No I haven’t.
 What if I had retired?
 Would that make a difference to my ability?
 Emphatically, the answer is; No!

 Am I living a lie because I post on social media about success, performance, positivity and the like?
 No I am not.
 The posts are as much for me sometimes, as anyone else.

-I have complete faith in my ability to bounce back.
-I have done it before and I remind myself of that.
-I also remind myself from time to time, of my past successes.
-I have achieved some of my wildest dreams.
+I have complete faith in my ability to bounce back because I have done it before.
+I also remind myself of my past successes and that I have achieved some of my wildest dreams.
 This ensures my self-confidence stays healthy.

 I just know that I will bounce back bigger and better than ever before.
 It is a strong, inner knowing.